 - “Do I really need a deep, data analytics tool, or do I need to get better at accessing data I have stored in multiple places, in house?”

-- “Do I need a new CTI solution, or do I need to leverage more diverse inputs I already have?”
+- “So, do I need a new CTI solution, or do I need to leverage more diverse inputs I already have?”

 - “Do I need a vendor to build natural language for my company, or with a little help can I build natural language myself?”